xubingyue/avocadodb/Documentation/Books/Manual/Transactions/TransactionInvocation.md

 *ROLLBACK* command.
 There may be client/server communication between the start and the commit/rollback of an SQL transaction.

-In ArangoDB, a transaction is always a server-side operation, and is executed on the server in one go, without any client interaction.
+In AvocadoDB, a transaction is always a server-side operation, and is executed on the server in one go, without any client interaction.
 All operations to be executed inside a transaction need to be known by the server when the transaction is started.

-There are no individual *BEGIN*, *COMMIT* or *ROLLBACK* transaction commands in ArangoDB.
-Instead, a transaction in ArangoDB is started by providing a description of the transaction to the *db._executeTransaction* JavaScript
+There are no individual *BEGIN*, *COMMIT* or *ROLLBACK* transaction commands in AvocadoDB.
+Instead, a transaction in AvocadoDB is started by providing a description of the transaction to the *db._executeTransaction* JavaScript
 function: